Go to the "Programs/Community Outreach" toolbar in the main menu for a list of programs that the fire department offers.

 Yes, a Juvenile Fire Intervention Program is in place at the Cedar Rapids Fire Department to assist with juveniles that are playing with fire or intentionally setting fires.
 Call the fire department at 319-286-5200 to schedule an appointment.
 For further information about the program, you may visit the Juvenile Fire Intervention Program link on our Web site.

+The Cedar Rapids Fire Department will attend certain community events, to the discretion of Public Education and Command Staff.
 Please give the fire department at least two weeks notice prior to your event.
-To schedule an event, call the fire department at 319-286-5200.
+To schedule an event, call the fire department at 319-286-5218.

 This is called "venting the roof."
 There are two basic reasons for this practice.
 First of all, dangerous gases and dark smoke accumulate in a burning building.
 Unlike the movie versions of fires, it is impossible for firefighters to see in such an environment.
 When a hole is made in the roof because the building is "vented," the smoke and gases escape because heat and smoke rise.
 It makes it much easier for the firefighters in the building to see.
 It also reduces the possibilities of backdraft (explosion) and flashover.
 The other reason for venting the roof is to see how far the fire has progressed.
 One of the fastest avenues through which fires spread is the attic.
 Heat and smoke rise into the attic where the fire can move quickly.
 Firefighters may go ahead of the fire on a roof, cut holes to access the attic and stop the fire from spreading through the attic.